-Binary options are a financial instrument that offers a payoff based on the difference between the price of a commodity, future, stock, index or forex pair at the time the trade is placed and at a specified time in future.
-They are also known as all-or-nothing options, fixed return options or digital options.
+Binary options are a financial instrument that offers a payoff based on the difference between the price of a commodity, future, stock, index, or forex pair at the time the trade is placed and at a specified time in the future.
+They are also known as all-or-nothing options, fixed return options, or digital options.
 They are known as all-or-nothing options because the trader can either gain the payout percentage or lose all of their investment.

 The price at which the binary option is bought or sold is known as the strike price and the binary option expires at a specified time in the future, the expiration date/time.